LEADERSHIP STANDARDS

 Relationship Builders

-School leaders who are adept at building positive relationships with individuals and through teamwork.
-They are culturally competent leaders who treat each individual with civility, empathy, respect, and forthrightness while holding high expectations for everyone who contributes to the learning organization they strive to constantly improve.
+School leaders who are adept at building positive relationships that support the wellbeing of all members of the school community.
+They are culturally aware leaders who treat each individual with civility, empathy, respect, and forthrightness while holding high expectations for everyone who contributes to the learning organization.
 They build external relationships with families, community members, and community organizations to strengthen the school programs they lead.

 Visionaries with High Expectations

-School leaders who communicate and create shared vision that inspires high expectations for their own performance, as well as for the performance of all others in the school.
-They embrace accountability as a tool for continuous improvement while remaining focused on student learning as a priority.
-They are passionate and perseverant transformational leaders who challenge the status quo.
+School leaders who communicate and create a shared vision that inspires high expectations for their own performance, as well as for the performance of all others in the school.
+They embrace accountability and give feedback as tools for continuous improvement while remaining focused on student learning as a priority.
+They are passionate leaders who persevere and challenge the status quo.